 The key intuition is that, like objects in a free sesquistrict rig category can be written in the form of polynomials $P=\Piu[i]{\Per[j]{A_{i,j}}}$, similarly arrows of a free sesquistrict kc-rig category can always be written as sums of products of certain basic arrows.

-In this section we introduce \emph{Kleene-Cartesian tape diagrams}, a graphical notation for kc-rig categories, and we shows that they provide the kc-rig category freely generated by a rig signature $(\sort,\sign)$.
-Our work extends \cite[Section 7]{bonchi2023deconstructing} that identifies tape diagrams as freely generated \emph{fb-cb rig category}.
+In this section we introduce \emph{Kleene-Cartesian tape diagrams}, a graphical notation for kc-rig categories, and we show that they provide the kc-rig category freely generated by a rig signature $(\sort,\sign)$.
+Our work extends \cite[Section 7]{bonchi2023deconstructing} that identifies tape diagrams as freely generated \emph{fb-cb rig categories}.

 Thanks to Remark \ref{rem:rigsig} we can restrict, without loss of generality, to the simpler case where $(\sort,\sign)$ is just a monoidal signature.
 As explained in Section \ref{sec:rigcategories}, we can consider the sesquistrict rig categories having as sets of objects $(\sort^\star)^\star$.
 For arrows, consider the following two-layer grammar where $s \in \sign$, $A,B \in \sort$ and $U,V \in \sort^\star$.